michellehudson/datamanagement/research_data_management_101/2016_fall/outline/101_outline.md

 ## Compliance:

 Data management plans are required by funding agencies, and there is increased expectation that the products of federal funding will be required to be accessible to the public.
-See more information about this on the [https://www.whitehouse.gov/blog/2013/02/22/expanding-public-access-results-federally-funded-research](whitehouse.gov OSTP Memo on Expanding Public Access to the Results of Federally Funded Research).
+See more information about this on the [whitehouse.gov OSTP Memo on Expanding Public Access to the Results of Federally Funded Research](https://www.whitehouse.gov/blog/2013/02/22/expanding-public-access-results-federally-funded-research).
 In addition, many journals are requiring data deposit before an article may be published.

 ## Personal & professional benefits: